Revisiting Locally Differentially Private Protocols: Towards Better Trade-offs in Privacy, Utility, and Attack Resistance: Background

 \begin{definition}[$\varepsilon$-Local Differential Privacy] An algorithm $\calM$ satisfies $\varepsilon$-local differential privacy ($\varepsilon$-LDP), where $\varepsilon \geq 0$, if and only if for any two distinct inputs $x, x' \in \calX$, we have:

-where $\text{Range}(\calM)$ denotes the set of all possible outputs of $\calM$. \end{definition} Smaller values of $\varepsilon$ indicate stronger privacy guarantees, as it limits how much more likely the output is for one input compared to another given the same observed value.
+in which $\text{Range}(\calM)$ denotes the set of all possible outputs of $\calM$. \end{definition} Smaller values of $\varepsilon$ indicate stronger privacy guarantees, as they limit how much more likely the output is for one input compared to another given the same observed value.
 In other words, $\varepsilon$ controls the level of indistinguishability between inputs $x$ and $x'$, providing a formal measure of privacy.